-My boys like to eat.
-My boys also like to “try stuff”.
+So, my boys like to eat.
+My boys also like to “try stuff”, if it has to do with food.
 So when a friend in my favorite homeschooling group told me about Universal Yums, I knew it would be just the thing for us.

 Universal Yums is a monthly box subscription that enables you to try snack foods from different countries.
 Every month a different country is featured.
 The first box we got was from Brazil.
 This is after I tried to put it back together for a nice picture…there is a lot of stuff hiding under there!

 Universal Yums offers two size boxes in their subscription service.
 For $14 a month, you can get the Yum Box: it includes at least 6 different snacks to try.
 For $25 a month, you will receive the Yum Yum Box that includes at least 12 different snacks to try.
 We received the Yum Box ($14 every month), and in our Brazil box we received 9 different snacks.
 From those 9 different snacks, there were sometimes multiple offerings of a snack.
 So, your box might have 9 different snacks, but 14 or 15 actual items in the box.
 Make sense?

 (You can also buy gift subscriptions to Universal Yums for 1 month, 3 months, 6 months, etc.)

 Oh!
 And if you’re on Twitter and have access to Periscope, you can see that I was really excited after we’d opened our first box from Brazil.

 So here are some things we wanted to tell you about Universal Yums.